Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/BotBroadcaster/README.md

 FFmpeg and SDL2 libraries are mandatory.

-Please refer to [README](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/blob/master/Binaries/README.md) to know which version must be used and how to download them.
+Please refer to this [README](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/blob/master/Binaries/README.md) to know which version must be used and how to download them.